-Bank of England governor defends rate hike to stop lasting price rises
+Bank of England governor defends rate hike ahead of looming recession

 Paul Johnson, director of the independent Institute for Fiscal Studies, said the economic situation would mean there would have to be "many more billions to support households" and more money for public services.

-He told the BBC that the Tory leadership candidates should be focused on tackling inflation, rather than tax cuts.
+He told the BBC that the Tory leadership candidates, Liz Truss and Rishi Sunak, should be focused on tackling inflation rather than tax cuts.

 Mr Johnson rejected the idea that tax cuts could be funded in part by "fiscal headroom".